The Future of Platform Engineering: AI-Driven Operations

 The mental model shift is significant.
 We are moving away from "looking at dashboards" to "reviewing AI decisions."
 Our engineers now spend their time on:

 This is not theoretical.
-This is running in production today across 1,000+ clusters.
+This ran in production across 1,000+ clusters.

 The Role of the SRE in 2026